spacetelescope/webbpsf/docs/relnotes.rst

     * New ``astropy.config`` configuration system is used for persistent settings.
 This includes saving accumulated FFTW 'wisdom' so that future FFT-based calculations will begin more rapidly.
+    * ``lxml`` now required for XML parsing of certain config files
+    * ``psutil`` strongly recommended for cross-platform detection of available free RAM to enable better parallelization.

+* Improvements to parallelization code.
+Better :ref:`documentation for parallelization <performance_and_parallelization>`.
+PyFFTW3 replaced with pyFFTW for optimized
+  FFTs (yes, those are two entirely different packages).

 * New GUI using the wxpython widget toolkit in place of the older/less